xMartin/php-introduction/source/chapters/intro.md

 somewhere around the early 2000s, when PHP was the only option in server-side web development that people had.
-Web hosting companies didn't usually offer any alternatives and PHP was the only language of it's that you could find substantial helpful resources on the web.
+Web hosting companies didn't usually offer any alternatives and PHP was the only language of it's kind that you could find substantial helpful resources on the web.

 Back then, PHP 4 was the current major version and it was indeed not a good language.
 It's object system was rudimentary, it's APIs were inconsistent because over the years, people had added features to it without adhering to a consistent style.

 When Ruby (mostly through Rails) became popular, many people left PHP and never looked back.
-So now, a lot of people compare the languages and frameworks they use today, in 2015, with what they used in PHP around 2006, almost a decade years ago.
+So now, a lot of people compare the languages and frameworks they use today, in 2015, with what they used in PHP around 2006, almost a decade ago.

 So much has changed since then ...